-We are authorised and regulated by the Financial Conduct Authority for arranging General Insurance.
-Our FCA registration number is 305785.
-You can check this on the FCA register at www.fca.org.uk/register or by contacting them on 0800 1116768.
+Infocus Photography Insurance is a trading style of The Alan Stevenson Partnership Ltd. We are authorised and regulated by the Financial Conduct Authority, FRN 305785.
+You can check this on the FCA register at www.fca.gov.uk/register or by contacting them on 0800 111 6768.

-Quotations are usually valid for 30 days unless stated otherwise.
+Quotations are valid for 30 days unless stated otherwise.

-When you purchase a policy on-line you will be covered immediately and confirmation will be emailed to you on completion of the on-line purchase process.
-The policy documents will be emailed to you within seven working days of the policy start date.
-A service charge will be levied should a paper copy in the post be required.
+When you purchase a policy online you will be covered from the selected start date and confirmation will be emailed to you on completion of the online process.
+The policy documents will be emailed to you within fourteen working days of the policy start date.

 You are responsible for paying premiums by the due date.
-We have no obligation to fund premiums for you and have no responsibility for any loss you may suffer as a result of the insurer cancelling the policy due to non-payment.
+We have no obligation to fund premiums for you and have no responsibility for any loss you may suffer as a result of the Insurer cancelling due to non-payment.